EeID1/EeID1/README.md

 - 👋 Hi, I’m @EeID1
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Computer Science and Front end website development.
+- 🌱 I’m currently learning Computer Science and Front end website engeneering.
 - 💞️ I’m looking to collaborate on any project, just reach out to me and I'm happy to volonteer on whatever you have in mind!
 - 📫 How to reach me Gmail: eide55505@gmail.com / Discord:E.EID#0762